 Humpback whales grow to about 15 metres, and 40 tonnes in weight.
 Like all baleen whales, females are slightly larger than males.

-It is now thought that many female humpbacks, those who are not engaged in breeding activities in a given year, probably remain somewhere in the Southern Ocean to feed, build up their fat reserves for the following seasons migration and mating.
-On migration, humpbacks may not feed for as much as eight months of the year.
+It is now thought that many female humpbacks – those who are not engaged in breeding activities in a given year – probably remain somewhere in the Southern Ocean to feed and build up their fat reserves for the following season's migration and mating.
+On migration, humpbacks may not feed for as much as 8 months of the year.

 Humpbacks are known to have the longest annual migration of any mammal.
 They travel from the Antarctic Peninsula south of Cape Horn, across the Equator to Columbia or even Mexico.

-Because they were slow and fat, humpback whales were targeted by whalers well before the faster blues, fins, etc, and were killed by open boat whalers with hand harpoons in the 19th century.
+Because they were slow and fat, humpback whales were targeted by whalers well before the faster blues and fins, and were killed by open boat whalers with hand harpoons in the 19th century.
 However, they survived in numbers until the 1950s and 1960s when illegal whaling reduced their numbers to near-extinction.

-Nevertheless, they now seem to be recovering well after whaling ceased, and their numbers are increasing in many areas of the world.
+Nevertheless, humpbacks seem to be recovering well after whaling ceased, and their numbers are increasing in many areas of the world.
 The populations, which breed in Australian waters, have doubled in the last 10 years.

 Conservation status: least concern